strata-mvc/strata/docs/routes.md

 ## Configuring

-Routes are declared inside `/config/strata.php`.
+Routing rules are declared inside `/config/strata.php`.
 They are tested in the order that they appear in the configuration file.

 There are 3 types of routes :